AzureSQLDB/GenAILab/docs/7-content-safety.md

 The first feature to be used with AI Content Safety is **Moderate text content**, a tool for evaluating different content moderation scenarios such as social media, blog posts, or internal messaging.
 It takes into account various factors such as the type of content, the platform's policies, and the potential impact on users.

+1. Safely store the credentials to access the AI Content Safety API by using Database Scoped Credentials.
+Copy the following SQL and paste it into the SQL query editor.
+Make sure to replace the `CONTENT_KEY` with the AI Content Safety Key.

+    ```SQL
+    create database scoped credential [https://mladscontentsafety.cognitiveservices.azure.com] with identity = 'HTTPEndpointHeaders', secret = N'{"Ocp-Apim-Subscription-Key":"CONTENT_KEY"}';

+    ```

 1. Copy the following SQL and paste it into the SQL query editor.

     ```SQL